Bedrock-OSS/bedrock-wiki/docs/items/3d-items.md

 "animate": [
     ...,
     {
-        //This is the animation you defined in the previous step "<your_item>_first_person": "variable.<your_item> && variable.is_first_person" //This is the variable you defined in the 'pre_animation' array.
+        "<your_item>_first_person": "variable.<your_item> && variable.is_first_person" ///Variable you defined in the 'pre_animation' array.
 This animation will only play if the player is in first person and holding the item (p ∧ q)
     }
 ]
 ```